devashish234073/cloud-pc-templates-sdk/README.md

 <img width="915" height="443" alt="image" src="https://github.com/user-attachments/assets/1261bb62-6b2a-4ed5-a3d5-b1566ef0b2d7" />

-## Added 'sdk.callAgent' to call an agent with any prompt
+## Added 'sdk.callAgent' to call an agent with a prompt, the first argument here is the model-id and second one is the prompt.
+Model ids can be found in agents.mjs
 Steps:
 1. Start any loginmode, e.g. ollamacloud
    ```